Douthat on Late-Term Abortion

 Having followed these debates for many years, I think it’s fair to say that the pro-choice side — not every pro-choice individual, but the political collective — consistently refuses to make this choice, preferring to occupy an ambiguous zone where late-term abortion is permitted in law, minimized as a reality and left unjustified by any consistent argument about human life or human rights.”

 Bill Clinton’s 1992 statement that “abortion should be safe, legal, and rare” was politically shrewd as it provided an umbrella for a wide-range of pro-choice supporters.
-However that umbrella was more of facade than of any structural significance.
+However that umbrella was more of façade than of any structural significance.
 Popular opinion points to the 2022 overturning of Roe as the radicalization of the pro-choice movement which saw abortion not as a regrettable choice, but rather as an affirmation of identity and, dare I say it, a sacrament.
-However in reality that radicalization began long before 2022 as the radicalism of feminism and the Left in general overcame humanism.
+However, in reality that radicalization began long before 2022 as the radicalism of feminism and the Left in general overcame humanism.

 In short, for all the caterwauling among the Left regarding the supposed radicalism of the pro-life movement, the energy pushing the pro-abortion movement even before Dobbs was even more radical.

 A quick perusal of the post-Dobbs political landscape, as the various state legislatures passed or updated abortion laws, showed a peculiar style guide in the media as far as how the term “ban” was applied to legislation.
-“Abortion ban” did not only refer to states such as Alabama where abortion is permitted only in cases where the mother’s life is in danger, but also in other states where it permitted only up to 18 weeks (which makes it more liberal than well known Christian-fascist states such as France, Belgium, and the Czech Republic.)
+“Abortion ban” did not only refer to states such as Alabama where abortion is permitted only in cases where the mother’s life is in danger, but also to other states where it permitted only up to 18 weeks (which makes it more liberal than well known Christian-fascist states such as France, Belgium, and the Czech Republic).

 The reason for the Left’s radicalism is that to ban abortion at any time before birth would require that the personhood of a fetus be established at some point during gestation.
 This would require the Left to define when the individuality, and not just the viability, of the fetus occurs.

-That today’s Left can never do, not in a world which calls abortion “reproductive health care” as if the fetus is a tumor to be cut out and disposed of.
+This today’s Left can never do, not in a world which calls abortion “reproductive health care” as if the fetus is a tumor to be cut out and disposed of.

 Douthat playfully states the possibility of 35 weeks as that cut-off point; however, it becomes more problematic when one looks at the unique genetic structure of the fetus and the point of consciousness.
 The late writer Christopher Hitchens, noted leftist and atheist, believed that: